 A prerequisite for entry into the fifth year is the successful completion of the fourth year at an Academic Secondary School.

-Transfer from the Middle School (MS) after successful completion of the fourth year to the fifth year of the Academic Secondary School is possible if the student has been assessed no worse than "Good" in all performance-differentiated compulsory subjects according to the higher performance level (Standard AHS) or according to the lower performance level (Standard).
+Transfer from the Compulsory Secondary School after successful completion of the fourth year to the fifth year of the Academic Secondary School is possible if the student has been assessed no worse than "Good" in all performance-differentiated compulsory subjects according to the higher performance level (Standard AHS) or according to the lower performance level (Standard).